birdneststream/ComfyUI-Mircify/README.md

 1. **Basic Workflow:**
    - Load an image
    - Connect it to "IRC Art Converter"
-   - Connect the `irc_text` output to "IRC Text Saver"
+   - Connect the `irc_text` output to "IRC Text Saver" (for IRC clients)
+   - Optionally connect the `ansi_text` output to display in terminals
    - Run the workflow

 2. **Distance Methods:**